Peak District, Derbyshire Holiday July 1999 - page 1

 public as a visitor attraction.

-page of our Peak District holiday where we visit Alton Towers and
+Now please proceed to the next page of our Peak District holiday where we visit Alton

-through Monsal Dale.
-Our poor feet!
+another through Monsal Dale.
+Oh our poor feet!

 |